donnachaforde/separated-by-the-same-language/README.md

 * The older spelling of 'program' is 'programme'.
 You'll see both spellings in the UK&I but only the former in the US.

+* US English drops the silent letter 'e' in words like potatoe - i.e. potato.

 ## Pronunciation
 This is one of more quirky differences, which of course is only apparent in spoken English.
 This is where I draw the line on making accommodations for our American cousins... :-) Here, I speak normally as the word is usually out before I can adapt anyway so instead I'd typically add "...or as you Americans say...".